A chronology of key events

 2013 November - Construction work starts on the Serbian section of the South Stream pipeline, which will bring Russian gas to Europe.

 2014 January - Serbia's EU membership talks begin.

-President Nikolic dissolves parliament and calls early parliamentary election for 16 March, after his Progressive Party - the dominant party in the governing coalition - says it needs a new mandate to push through the reforms required by the EU as a condition of membership.
+President Nikolic calls early parliamentary election for 16 March, after his Progressive Party - the dominant party in the governing coalition - calls for a new mandate to push through reforms required by the EU.